 PCH Uses Sweepstakes to Build Their Marketing Lists

-Remember, though, you are NOT obligated to buy anything to enter or win their sweepstakes, and making purchases will NOT affect your chances of winning in any way.
+Remember, though, you are NOT obligated to buy anything to enter or to win their sweepstakes.
+Making purchases will NOT affect your chances of winning in any way.

 "When you register with pch.com we will email you with offers of interest from pch.com and our marketing partners."

 "When you register with pch.com we may share your name and information with third parties who may contact you by mail with relevant offers."